afneville/docs/maths/probability-theory.md

 # Conditional Probability

-The conditional probability of an event is its probability in the knowledge that another event has occurred.
+The conditional probability of an event $A$ is its probability in the knowledge that another event $B$ has occurred.

 $$\mathrm{P}(A | B) = \dfrac{\mathrm{P}(A \cap B)}{\mathrm{P}(B)}$$